HFUT-LEC/EduStudio/README.md

 EduStudio is a Unified Library for Student Cognitive Modeling including Cognitive Diagnosis(CD) and Knowledge Tracing(KT) based on Pytorch.

-## :loudspeaker: Announcement

-- The paper of our work is just accepted by Frontiers of Computer Science. 📃: [Paper](https://journal.hep.com.cn/fcs/EN/10.1007/s11704-024-40372-3)

 ## Navigation